-You will need to let L&I know right away that you have moved so your claim isn’t delayed.
+You will want to let L&I know right away that you have moved so your claim isn’t delayed.
 Address changes must be submitted in writing via fax or mail and include your claim number and signature.
 We have this form for you: Change of address.

 When you let L&I know you’ve moved out of state, they will transfer your claim to an out of state claims manager.

-You must have an attending physician manage your treatment and provide reports to L&I regarding your continued eligibility for benefits.
-This attending physician must be an approved Washington State L&I provider.
-This can be the most difficult aspect of having an out of state claim.
+You must have an attending physician manage your treatment and provide reports to L&I regarding your medical treatment and your continued eligibility for other benefits.
+This attending physician must be an approved Washington State L&I provider to be able to be paid by L&I. THIS CAN BE THE MOST DIFFICULT ASPECT OF HAVING AN OUT OF STATE CLAIM.
 Most doctors and health-care providers in other states don’t accept Washington State workers’ compensation cases.

-If the doctor has a Washington State L&I provider number already then his getting paid is easy.
-If the doctor doesn’t already have a State of Washington L&I provider number then this can be the difficult part.
+If the new doctor does not have a State of Washington L&I provider number then they need to ask L&I to make them a provider.
 All health care providers who treat you must have a provider account with Washington L&I in order to be paid.
 This includes physicians, hospitals, pharmacies therapist and all other providers.
 They can obtain a provider account by completing a provider application and submitting it to L&I. Here is a link to the provider application.